- Workers' Compensation for State Employees

 If you feel a state employee has fraudulently filed a workers’ compensation claim you may report the fraud by calling the Comptroller of the Treasury’s hotline at 1-800-232-5454 or online at http://www.comptroller.tn.gov.
 You should click on the “Report Fraud, Waste & Abuse” box in the lower right hand corner, then on the next screen click on “For Citizens” and finally click on the “Fraud Hotline Online Report Form” box.

-These procedures are to emphasize the importance of all employees notifying his/her supervisor immediately of any injury or illness that occurs while on duty.
-It is also imperative that any employee who experiences injury or illness while on duty follow up with his/her supervisor to make sure all documentation of the injury or illness is filled out correctly and submitted to the Human Resources office for reporting purposes.
+These procedures are to emphasize the importance of all employees notifying his/her supervisor immediately of any incident, injury or illness that occurs while on duty.
+It is also imperative that any employee who experiences an incident, injury or illness while on duty follow up with his/her supervisor to make sure all documentation of the injury or illness is filled out correctly and submitted to the Human Resources office for reporting purposes.
 Even if you did not receive medical treatment, reporting the incident protects you if any physical ailments or illnesses become issues in the future.
+For the purposes of workers’ compensation, an incident is any event that is or should be reported to the supervisor/manager, any event that the manager witnesses or any event in which there is a possible need for medical treatment.

 The following guidelines as set forth in this notice will help minimize the potential denial of a workers’ compensation claim.
 Not following these procedures will increase chances of sustained injuries not being recognized as qualifying for workers’ compensation.
 Therefore, the claim potentially may be denied.